-Talent placing the transducer probe at the wrist, scan screen visible in frame.

-SCREEN: To be uploaded by Authors: Transverse scan being performed, following the anatomical course of the ulnar nerve along the sulcus to the upper arm.
-Authors: Please point to or emphasize the ulnar nerve
+SCREEN: To be uploaded by Authors: Transverse scan being performed, following the anatomical course of the ulnar nerve to the forearm.

-Then, measure the CSA of the ulnar nerve at the entrance to the Guyon’s canal [1], at the forearm [2-TXT], at the elbow [3-TXT], and at the upper arm [4-TXT].

-SCREEN: To be uploaded by Authors: CSA of the ulnar nerve being measured at the entrance to Guyon’s canal.

 SCREEN: To be uploaded by Authors: CSA of the ulnar nerve being measured at the forearm.
 TEXT: 10–15 cm proximal to Guyon’s canal

+SCREEN: To be uploaded by Authors: Transverse scan being performed, following the anatomical course of the ulnar nerve to the sulcus.

-SCREEN: To be uploaded by Authors: CSA of the ulnar nerve being measured at the elbow.
+SCREEN: To be uploaded by Authors: CSA of the ulnar nerve being measured at the sulcus ulnaris at the level of the elbow.
 TEXT: Between the medial epicondyle and olecranon

+SCREEN: To be uploaded by Authors: Transverse scan being performed, following the anatomical course of the ulnar nerve to the upper arm.
+Authors: Please point to or emphasize the ulnar nerve

 SCREEN: To be uploaded by Authors: CSA of the ulnar nerve being measured at the upper arm.
 TEXT: At the middle of the distance between the medial epicondyle and axillary fossa

-Next, to examine the radial nerve, let the patient hold the arm in front of the stomach, bent at the elbow [1], then scan the radial nerve [2] directly next to the humerus, using the color Doppler mode to avoid confusion with the accompanying artery and vein [3].
-Then, measure the CSA of the radial nerve in the spiral groove [4].
+Next, to examine the radial nerve in the spiral groove, let the patient hold the arm in front of the stomach, bent at the elbow [1], then scan the radial nerve [2] directly next to the humerus, using the color Doppler mode to avoid confusion with the accompanying artery and vein [3].
+Color doppler mode shows blood flow in arteria profunda brachii, and low flow in the corresponding vein, while no flow occurs in the radial nerve.
+Additionally, the vein and artery can be compressed by exerting external pressure, and the nerve cannot.

 Shot of patient holding the arm in front of the stomach bent in the elbow.

 Talent placing the transducer probe next to the humerus, scan screen visible in frame.

-SCREEN: To be uploaded by Authors: Radial nerve being scanned.
+SCREEN: To be uploaded by Authors: Radial nerve being scanned, radial nerve differentiated from blood vessels by compression.
 Authors: Please point to or emphasize the radial nerve

+SCREEN: To be uploaded by Authors: Radial nerve differentiated from blood vessels by color doppler mode and compression.

+Then, measure the CSA of the radial nerve in the spiral groove [4].

 SCREEN: To be uploaded by Authors: CSA of the radial nerve being measured in the spiral groove.

 Next, to examine the vagal nerve, cervical nerve roots, and the brachial plexus, apply the ultrasound gel at the middle of the patient’s neck [1].